Data Governance

 Data is fundamental to effective, evidence-based decision-making.
 It underpins everything from major policy decisions to routine operational process.
 Often, however, our data is of unknown or questionable quality.
 This presents huge challenges.
 Poor or unknown quality data weakens evidence, undermines trust, and ultimately leads to poor outcomes.
 It makes organisations less efficient, and impedes effective decision-making.
 To make better decisions, we need better quality data.

 Data quality is about fitness for purpose and is an output of better data management.
 Data quality requirements are defined as accuracy, completeness, currency, precision, privacy, reasonableness, integrity, timeliness, uniqueness and validity.
-These metrics will be core for us at St Mary’s university as we work towards developing a strong data culture.
+These metrics will be core for us at St Mary’s University as we work towards developing a strong data culture.

-Data maybe used by several different users and each for different purposes.
+Data may be used by several different users and each for different purposes.
 Communicating the quality of data to users gives them a fuller picture of your data and its journey and mitigates against people using the data for the wrong purposes.

 Data quality Principles have been defined to support organisations to create a data quality culture and Data quality Dimensions which should be used to make assessments of data quality and to identify data quality issues.